appfolio/ae_userstyles/README.md

 - Slightly reduces vertical whitespace in the column header row.
 - Replaces the default green "Task" card type icon (which looks very similar to the green "Story" card type icon) with an orange square icon.
 - Displays due dates in red.
+- Corrects style degradations from the rendering of the on-hover inline card title edit icon (introduced ~October 2025)

 ### How To Contribute